jobweek/CurveArray/Curve_Array_Magic_Curve/Curve_Array/README.md

 # Curve Array

-Curve Array is designed as a versatile tool for creating arrays along a curve.
+Curve Array is designed as a flexible tool for creating arrays along a curve.
+Curve Array does not merge array objects, because it is not a modifier, and it does not distort the object mesh.

 ## What's the difference to existing methods in bender?

-In version 4.0, Curve Array has received a complete overhaul of its basic operating algorithms.
+In version 4.0, Curve Array received a complete overhaul of its basic working algorithms.
-Previously based on the Array modifier blender, Curve Array now has its own curve representation core, allowing it to add unique options.
+Previously based on a bundle of two Blender modifiers (Array + Curve), Curve Array now has its own core curve representation, allowing it to add unique features.

-**Curve Array VS Geometry Nodes and Array+Curve modifiers:**
+### Curve Array VS Geometry Nodes and Array+Curve modifiers:

+**Perception of the path**

-1. Curve Array works with all curve splines.
+Curve Array works with all curve splines.

 50